Shurmaster/YDKCardCount/README.md

 usage: Card_Reader.py

 To Do List:
-  Add an option to input the directory to read, rather than to put it in the same folder as "deck"
+  Add an option to input the directory to read, rather than to put it in the same folder as "deck".
+  Allow user to change the name of the output file.
+  Add images to repository.